mothran/bunny/README.md

 Attempt to make a bunny tun device so testing with the batman-adv kernal module.

 Create a packaged version with dependencies to reduce the install time.

+##Bugs
+Due to this (https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=500041) bug in pcapy, at least on Arch linux I had to NOT use the offical upstream but the packaged AUR here: https://aur.archlinux.org/packages/python2-pcapy/